neelsg/lithium/docs/spec.md

 #### Strings using embedded blocks

 To define an embbed string block use `string:` to begin the block and follow normal indentation rules within the block.
-This is using embedded blocks which can actually be custom created as long as the type referred to in the square brackets define a method with the signature `compile(string) (type.any, error)`.
+This is using embedded blocks which can actually be custom created as long as the type referred to in the square brackets define a method with the signature `embed(string) ({any type}, error)`.
 On compilation, this method will be called on the string literal and if the returned `error.ok` value is not `true`, a compile error will be raised.

 Examples of string literals using embedded blocks: